 Childhood friends Keegan Cooke and Kevin Rand grew up with a shared love of science and experiments.
 As adults, they went their separate ways — Cooke worked in the fields of laser physics, genetics, and microbial fuel technology, while Rand tested rocket propulsion systems, worked in product design, and earned his master’s in mechanical engineering with a concentration in energy systems.
-Now, the buddies have parlayed their passions into their own company, Magical Microbes, and hope to spark scientific interest and curiosity in the next generation of kids.
+Now, the buddies have parlayed their passions into their own company, Magical Microbes, and hope to spark scientific interest and curiosity in the next generation of kids while promoting clean energy.

 Through their “MudWatt” kit, Cooke and Rand are showing kids how to harness their love of playing with mud to generate electricity.
 Yes, mud.
 It’s a down-and-dirty way to make science fun and practical.

 The award-winning MudWatt kit contains everything young scientists need to create their own “bio-energy pet.”
 In other words, they will be building a fuel cell that runs on muddy microbes.
 The kit’s designers explain: “MudWatt engages kids in STEM in a whole new way, using the power of electricity-generating bacteria living in the soil beneath our feet!”
 When people (while it’s fun for kids, it’s cool for learners of all ages) use MudWatt with the accompanying MudWatt Explorer app, the device can become “a long-term experimental platform for learning about microbiology, decomposition, nutrient cycling, soil chemistry, biochemistry, and electrical engineering.”

 Unlike other science-experiment kits, the MudWatt can be reused for years.
 It’ll generate power until it runs out of microbes, and then you just need to throw in some more!